cldr-steven-matison/IPDRStreaming/README.md

 ## Usage

-To use this repo create a new SSB project called **IPDRStreaming** and import
+To use this repo create a new SSB project called **IPDRStreaming** and go to source control and import the content.